TwoRice/raog_auto_giveaway/README.md

 PIP ([Install Guide](https://pip.pypa.io/en/stable/installing/))

-This step is only nessessary to use the PM winners script.
+This next step is only nessessary to use the PM winners script.

 Create a config file with details for a reddit app, details on how to do this below:
 1. While logged in to reddit go to https://www.reddit.com/prefs/apps/